JeremyRand/namecoin.org/docs/faq/index.md

 Information about what a 51% attacker can do in Bitcoin is [described on the Bitcoin StackExchange](https://bitcoin.stackexchange.com/a/662).
 Namecoin is quite similar.
 The primary things that adversely affect Namecoin are reversing transactions sent by the attacker and preventing transactions from gaining confirmations.

-Reversing transactions sent by the attacker would allow name registrations to be stolen if the reversed transaction is a name_firstupdate.
+Reversing transactions sent by the attacker would allow name registrations to be stolen if the reversed transaction is a `name_firstupdate`.
 This is because prior to being registered, names are considered to be "anyone can spend", meaning that prior to the registration, any arbitrary attacker is equally in ownership of a name as the user who actually registers it.
 Preventing transactions from gaining any confirmations would allow names to be stolen if all transactions for a name are prevented from confirming until the name expires after 36000 blocks, at which point the attacker can register it.

 Both of these attacks are detectable.
 In the case of reversing transactions, the evidence would be an extremely long fork in the blockchain, possibly thousands of blocks long or longer.
 In the case of preventing transactions from confirming, the evidence would be that the blockchain indicates that a name expired and was re-registered.
 In both cases, it is detectable which names were attacked.
 In the case of preventing transactions from confirming, it is also possible for the legitimate owner of the stolen name to register a new name after the attack is over, and sign it with the owner key of the original name, thus proving common ownership and allowing secure resurrection of the name.
 The only way to prevent this resurrection is for the attacker to continue to expend mining resources on the attack for as long as they with to prevent the name from being resurrected.
-In the case of the reversing transactions, it is not possible to prove ownership of the original name and resurrect it.
+In the case of reversing transactions, it is not possible to prove ownership of the original name and resurrect it.
 Luckily, reversing old transactions is considerably more expensive than preventing new transactions from confirming.

 It is noteworthy that a 51% attacker cannot sell a name to a user and then steal back the name.
 Nor can a 51% attacker buy a name from a seller and then steal back the money.
 This is because Namecoin supports *atomic* name trades: reversing the purchase payment also reverses the name transfer, and vice versa.
-Double-spending of name_update transactions also isn't beneficial to an attacker, because name_update transactions typically are sent by a user to themself, meaning that the attacker could only scam themself.
+Double-spending of `name_update` transactions also isn't beneficial to an attacker, because `name_update` transactions typically are sent by a user to themself, meaning that the attacker could only scam themself.

 In both Bitcoin and Namecoin, the Chinese government has jurisdiction over a majority of hashpower.
 This is problematic for both Bitcoin and Namecoin, and should be fixed in both.
 Because not all Bitcoin miners also mine Namecoin, F2Pool has a majority of Namecoin hashpower.
 This is also problematic, and should be fixed.
 In practice, the Chinese government has considerably more motivation to perform a 51% attack than F2Pool does.
 (The Chinese government has a [history of messing with Internet traffic](https://en.wikipedia.org/wiki/Internet_censorship_in_China).
 F2Pool has supported Namecoin development both financially and logistically, which makes it unlikely that they would want to attack it.)
 Therefore, while Bitcoin theoretically has fewer parties with a hashrate majority, *in practice* the party with the most motivation to attack has a hashrate majority of both Bitcoin and Namecoin.
 Mining decentralization is an active research area, and we hope that significant improvements in this area are made, as they would improve the security of both Bitcoin and Namecoin.